A line of points

 A line is made of an infinite number of points that are right next to each other.
-A line goes on forever in both directions.
+So a line goes on forever in both directions.
 In geometry, a line is always straight, so that if you know two points on a line, then you know where that line goes.
+As they say, two points is the definition of a line.

 A line is only one point thick (which is to say that it has no thickness, because a point has no thickness).
 When we mark off certain points on a line, we can use that line as a number line.
 When we draw a line with a pencil, we make it thick enough to see.
 But a line in geometry is not thick enough to see, because it is only one point thick.
 If you looked at a line from the end, it would look just like a point – so it would be invisible.